jonatan-hanssen/3155-project1/README.md

   -b BETAS, --betas BETAS
                         Betas to plot, when applicable.
 Default 10 -n N                  Polynomial degree.
-Default 10 -sc, --scaling        Whether to use scaling (centering for synthetic case or MinMaxScaling for organic case)
+Default 10 -nsc, --noscale       Do not use scaling (centering for synthetic case or MinMaxScaling for organic case)
 ```

 If you wish to change even more parameters (at your own risk), the following advanced parameters are provided at the top of each script: